uscensusbureau/data-course-ideas/README.md

 ## Contributing a course

-Have an idea for a course?
-Visit our contributing guide at [CONTRIUBUTING.md](CONTRIBUTING.md) to see how to get started!
+Have an idea for a course that the Census should run?
+[Check out our contribution guide to submit your idea for a course!](CONTRIBUTING.md)